meuleman/epilogos/README.md

 The *datahub_address* is replaced with the web address that points to your datahub JSON file.

-Here is a concrete example, which specifies the `hg19` assembly and points to a hypothetical datahub file available at `http://192.168.0.1/mydatahub.json`:
+Here is an example that specifies the `hg19` assembly and points to a hypothetical datahub file available at `http://192.168.0.1/mydatahub.json`:

 #### &nbsp;&nbsp;http&#8288;://epigenomegateway.wustl.edu/browser/?genome=**hg19**&datahub=**http&#8288;://192.168.0.1/mydatahub.json**